 How to Get the Pattern

-The free pattern is in a women’s size small, for hips up to 36″ and waist 28″.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber.
-Or you can purchase the full digital pattern + printable instructions in sizes XXS-3X.
-Please note that the purchased pattern has a separate waistband piece, but it also includes instructions to attach that.
-And it has POCKETS!
+To get the pattern, click your preferred option below to get the free pattern only as a newsletter subscriber.
+Or you can purchase the full Barton Shorts digital pattern + printable instructions in sizes XXS-3X.
+Please note that the purchased pattern has more inseam length and side seam options and the largest sizes is for 55″ hips.

-OK, after printing, taping and cutting out the pattern, you’ll take one front and one back and sew them right sides together at the inseam.
-USE A 1/2″ (12mm) SEAM ALLOWANCE.
+After printing, taping and cutting out the pattern, you’ll take one front and one back and sew them right sides together at the inseam.
+Use a 1/2″ (12mm) seam allowance and a stretch stitch.
+For my original pair I used both a serger stitch and a basic zig-zag stitch.
 When you open the shorts out flat, they’ll look like the picture shown below.

-Repeat with the other front and back piece.
+Repeat with the other front and back piece inner leg seams.
 Then you’re going to pin bias tape on.
 (Want to make your own bias tape?
 Check this post.)
-With wrong side up and the bias tape opened flat, pin around the edge as show below.
-The bias tape should be even with the edge of the fabric.
+With wrong side up and the bias tape opened flat, pin around the edge as shown below.
+The unfolded side of the bias tape should be even with the raw edge of the fabric.
 It doesn’t look like that in the picture because it was curling, but it is.

-At the curves, ease the bias tape around, making sure the fold line in the tape is flat.
+At the curves, it helps to steam the bias tape into shape first to make sure the tape is flat.

 Stitch on the fold line of the bias tape that is closest to the edge of the fabric.
 Repeat this on the other leg.

 Fold the bias tape onto the right side of the fabric, covering your first stitching line.
-Stitch it down close to the edge, so your bias tape is now securely wrapped around the raw fabric edge.
+Next, top stitch it down close to the edge.
+Your bias tape should now be securely wrapped around the raw fabric edge to create a finished edge.

 Place one shorts leg wrong side out, with the curved raw edge side facing right.